softwaredesign-uandes/architecture-reviews/vscode/evolution.md

 #### Decision

-- Separate the application in 5 layers: Base, platform, editor, languages and workbench
+- Separate the application in 5 layers: base, platform, editor, languages and workbench

 #### Status: Implemented

 #### Consequences

 - Comunication between all the blocks should be implemented for being monitored
-- Adapt this layer structure to electron.
+- Adapt this layer structure to electron

-### ADR 3: Monaco editor for workbench layer (Origin)
+### ADR 3: Monaco editor for workbench layer (at the beginning)

 #### Context